bitofsquid/trading_strategy1/README.md

 Finally, although this analysis attempted to recreate the main conjecture of the original paper using real-world data, several other real-world factors were not considered in evaluating a market neutral trading strategy.
 Such factors include transaction costs (including any borrowing/margin costs associated with shorting) and slippage.

 ### Tips for using `PortfolioAnalytics`
 The author found this (and its companion `PerformanceAnalytics` package) to be very helpful in this project.
 Despite this, the `PortfolioAnalytics` package itself proved a bit cumbersome to get started with.
 For those seeking to replicate this analysis, please take care to install *all* (optional and required) dependencies this package mentions in its documentation on CRAN.
 In addition, the following resources proved extremely helpful in getting started with the basics of the package effectively.
-Enjoy!
+Enjoy!!

 https://www.r-bloggers.com/introduction-to-portfolioanalytics/
 http://www.rinfinance.com/agenda/2014/workshop/RossBennett.pdf